 - (C) Modifications.
-The height standards in Appendix BC are modified as follows: - (1) Essential services, such as utilities, water towers, transmission towers and lines, are exempt from the height limitation for the zoning district in which they are located. - (2) The height of telecommunication towers are governed by the standards established under division 6 of this article for this use in Appendix B. - (3) Pursuant to the procedures and requirements in Article 6-of this chapter, the plan commission town board may approve a special exception for spires, steeples, copulas, and chimneys on institutional, commercial, and industrial buildings.
+The height standards in Appendix C are modified as follows: - (1) Essential services, such as utilities, water towers, transmission towers and lines, are exempt from the height limitation for the zoning district in which they are located. - (2) The height of telecommunication towers are governed by the standards established for this use in Appendix B. - (3) Pursuant to the procedures and requirements in Article 6, the town board may approve a special exception for spires, steeples, copulas, and chimneys on institutional, commercial, and industrial buildings.